Human Development and Family Sciences

 Lila C. Murphy Award for Women’s Equity and Leadership

-A monetary ($200) award to a female student in Human Development and Family Studies acknowledging student leadership activities and/or contributions to women’s equity issues.
+A monetary ($200) award to a student in Human Development and Family Sciences acknowledging student leadership activities and/or contributions to women’s equity issues.

 Catherine Bieber Scholarship for Academic Achievement and Leadership in Human Development and Family Studies

-A monetary award ($1,000) to a student who has demonstrated academic achievement and provided leadership in human development and family studies.
-The award is made possible by Catherine Bieber, M.S., a former University of Delaware faculty member, Associate Dean and Acting Dean of the College of Human Services.
+A monetary award to a student who has demonstrated academic achievement and provided leadership in human development and family studies.
+The award is made possible by the late Catherine Bieber, M.S., a former University of Delaware faculty member, Associate Dean and Acting Dean of the College of Human Services.

 Alice P. Eyman Professional Development Award